neurospin/pylearn-mulm/README.md

 Massive univariate linear model
 ===============================

-Provides basic features of "statmodels" (like OLS) where Y is a matrix of many responses where many independant fit are requested.
+Provide basic features similar to "statmodels" (like OLS) where Y is a matrix of many responses where many independant fit are requested.